Available Now on Amazon!

 Her die comes up fifty-four.
-“I win again!” she says in the gleeful voice of a little girl about to burst into a laughter that will never fade.
+“I win again!” she says in the gleeful voice of a little girl about to burst into laughter that will never fade.

 “Yes, yes!”
 The man scowls ferociously, but his eyes meet hers and he is lost in their beauty, his prideful anger vanishing in a breath and replaced by the all-consuming desire to never let that smile fade from her lips, her eyes, not even for a moment.
 “I… surrender to you, O beautiful lady of games.
 Thank you for this gift, though you won.
-The smile that our game brought to your face is a priceless jewel and I am forever in your debt.”
+The smile our game brought to your face is a priceless jewel, and I am forever in your debt.”

 “There is no debt, O beloved one.
 In fact, I ask that you take your leave of me for a day so that I can craft for you a proper gift.”

 “I am honored beyond words, O beloved one.
-I will go, and will return to your blessed sight tomorrow.”
+I will go and will return to your blessed sight tomorrow.”
 He exits stage right.

 The spider goes to the edge of the stage, where a small pile of amethysts lies broken off one of the main crystal towers.
 She grabs a convenient nearby basket and shovels handfuls of gems into it.
-Then she returns to the center of the lotus and bends her head to her work.
+Then, she returns to the center of the lotus and bends her head to her work.
 The audience sees her hands on the screens above, graceful fingers swiftly sorting beads by quality, selecting the finest and arranging them in concentric circles, each with a dozen beads.

 When all one hundred and eight are chosen, she pours them into an apparatus with small rails that channel the beads into a line.
-Then she takes it to the other side of the stage and places the apparatus into a socket in the wall.
+Then, she takes it to the other side of the stage and places the apparatus into a socket in the wall.
 There is a sharp hiss and a flash of light as an industrial laser drills the beads, pulsing with a specific frequency to disrupt the formation of spall.
-She removed the device and pours the beads back into the basket.
+She removes the device and pours the beads back into the basket.
 Then she pulls at the amethyst on her head, drawing out a long, nearly unbreakable cord, and threads the beads one by one, tying knots in between each.
 The weaving accelerates on the screen, 1X, 3X, 5X.
-Swiftly she is done.
+Swiftly, she is done.
 She ties one last knot and holds the glimmering amethyst mala to the light of the blue moon.